 This summer the English Department is requesting that you spend some time engaged in summer reading.
 Please read below for information relative to your assigned summer reading title.
-You are only required to read the book for the English course for which you are scheduled.

-English II AND Honors English II
+English II

 The Red Bandanna by Tom Rinaldi

 One Sunday morning before church, when Welles Crowther was a young boy, his father gave him a red handkerchief for his back pocket.
 Welles kept it with him that day, and just about every day to come; it became a fixture and his signature.